-Significant estimates made by management in the accompanying consolidated financial statements include the adequacy of the Company's asset retirement obligations, valuation of deferred tax asset, estimation of market rates of interest, and allocations of administrative overhead costs from PGSC.
+Significant estimates made by management in the accompanying consolidated financial statements include the adequacy of the Company's asset retirement obligations, valuation of deferred tax asset, estimation of market rates of interest.

 Cash and Cash Equivalents

 All highly liquid investments with maturities of three months or less at the date of purchase are classified as cash and cash equivalents.
 The carrying amount of these securities approximates fair value because of the short-term maturity of these instruments.